Staff & Committees

 Kristen Ruegg – Colorado State University

-Paul Schmidt – Road to Recovery; U.S. Fish and Wildlife Service and Ducks Unlimited, Inc (retired)
+Paul Schmidt – U.S. Fish and Wildlife Service, Ducks Unlimited, Inc., Road to Recovery (retired)

 Becky Stewart– Environment and Climate Change Canada